-For that reason, Kroeger suggests that before adding to your debt burden, you take the time to consider things like whether you can afford it, if lenders will approve you for a loan and how the new debt fits into your long-term financial plan.
+Before taking on more debt, consider whether you can afford it, if lenders will approve you for a loan, and how the new debt fits into your long-term financial plan.

 The most important question to ask before taking on more debt when you have debt from student loans is whether you can afford it.
 But how do you determine what you can afford?

-Lou Haverty, a certified financial advisor and the founder of Financial Analysis Insider, believes that the best way to figure this out is to create a budget and track your spending over several months.
-The amount you have left over at the end of the month after you pay for all your necessary expenses and your student loan debt could be used, in part, towards a new monthly debt payment.
+The best way to figure this out is to create a budget and track your spending over several months.
+The amount you have left over at the end of the month after you pay for all your necessary expenses and your student loan debt could be used, in part, toward a new monthly debt payment.

 While lenders may approve borrowers for the maximum they think they can afford, you might not want to borrow that full amount since your personal budget might not have room for that large of a debt obligation.
 You might also end up struggling to pay your daily expenses and have to resort to credit cards.

-Your debt-to-income ratio could be too high to qualify for some loans if you have student loan debt.
+When you apply for a loan (e.g., auto, mortgage, personal), lenders review your credit score and your ability to make monthly payments, which is measured using a debt-to-income (DTI) ratio.
+Your DTI could be too high to qualify for some loans if you have student loan debt.
 It is calculated by dividing your monthly debt obligations against your gross income.
-Generally, mortgage lenders won't extend you a mortgage if the amount you'll have to pay each month, in addition to the amount you pay toward debt already, is more than 43 percent of your gross income.
+For example, mortgage lenders won't extend you a mortgage if the amount you'll have to pay each month, in addition to the amount you pay toward debt already, is more than 43% of your gross income.

 - Paying your debts on time

-- Using less than 30 percent of your available credit
+- Using less than 30% of your available credit

 - Diversifying the types of credit you have